solita/solita.github.com/_posts/2020-05-28-kinesis-streams-part-1.md

 ----

 And that's it, my friends!
 If you managed to read this till the end, you should have a solid idea of how _Kinesis Streams_ work and how you can write data to a stream, avoiding some of the most common pitfalls.
-In **Part 2**, I'll be talking about reading from a stream, in particular using _AWS Lambda_ as a stream consumer.
+In **[Part 2](https://dev.solita.fi/2020/12/21/kinesis-streams-part-2.html)**, I'll be talking about reading from a stream, in particular using _AWS Lambda_ as a stream consumer.

-Let me know if you think I've missed something critical and hope to see you in **Part 2** (it's coming soon!) :)
+Let me know if you think I've missed something critical and hope to see you in **[Part 2](https://dev.solita.fi/2020/12/21/kinesis-streams-part-2.html)** :)